XueyanZhang/Comparison-ddmin-probdd/README.md

 Final Reduced Output -->
  ['import string\n', 'a = random.choice(string.ascii_letters)\n', 'c = a + b\n', "a = '2'\n", 'import random\n', 'b = 2\n']
 ```

+### Observations
+The random delta debugging could potentialy improves the quality of reduced program, but the performance is bounded.
+Further evaluations should be performed.

+### Disclaimer
+* Both algorithm implementations are reprodcued as per their publications. (minor tweaks may involve.)

+* This project is solely meant to quickly prototype the latest techniques, by no mean of comparing their real-world performance.